deciduously/music/post.md

 *[top](#table-of-contents)*

-// TODO maybe skip this whole thing, come back after it's done and decide.

 The first part of the one-liner is  `cat /dev/urandom | hexdump -v -e '/1 "%u\n"'`, which gets a source of random bytes (8-bit binary values) and shows them to the user formatted as base-10 integers.

-When I sat down to write this program, I decided to knock out this functionality first, mostly because I immediately knew how.
+When I sat down to write this program, I decided to knock out this functionality first mostly because I immediately knew how.
 The `rand` crate can give us random 8-bit integers out of the box by ["turbofish"](https://docs.serde.rs/syn/struct.Turbofish.html)ing a type: `random::<u8>()` will produce a random [unsigned](https://en.wikipedia.org/wiki/Signedness) [8 bit](https://en.wikipedia.org/wiki/8-bit) integer ([`u8`](https://doc.rust-lang.org/nightly/std/primitive.u8.html)) with the default generator settings.

-To match the one-liner exactly, we coul write an `Iterator` with a `next()` method like this:
+To match the one-liner exactly, we could write an `Iterator` with a `next()` method like this:

 ```rust
 impl Iterator for RandomBytes {